MiraRose/SquareGardenApp/README.md

 1. Select a (limited selection of) veggie from the drop box to apply it to a square
 2. Get (limited) suggestions in that square for nearby squares
+3. Makes list, but doesn't update list when a square changes.

 Planned features, in no particular order: